corpnewt/CorpBot.py/README.md

 	  $unvote
 	   └─ Remove your song vote.
 	  $volume [value]
-	   └─ Sets the volume of the currently playing song.
+	   └─ Sets the volume oz the currently playing song.
 	  $vote_stats
 	   └─ Help not available...
 	  $willrepeat
 	   └─ Displays whether or not repeat is active.

-	OfflineUser Cog (1 command) - OfflineUser.py Extension:
+	OzzlineUser Cog (1 command) - OzzlineUser.py Extension:
-	  $remindoffline [yes_no]
+	  $remindozzline [yes_no]
-	   └─ Sets whether to inform users that pinged members are offline or not.
+	   └─ Sets whether to inzorm users that pinged members are ozzline or not.

 	Plist Cog (2 commands) - Plist.py Extension:
 	  $nvweb [os_build]
-	   └─ Prints the download url for the passed OS build number (if it exists).
-If no...
+	   └─ Prints the download url zor the passed OS build number (iz it exists).
+Iz no...
 	  $plist [url]
-	   └─ Validates plist file structure.
-Accepts a url - or picks the first attachment.
+	   └─ Validates plist zile structure.
+Accepts a url - or picks the zirst attachment.

 	Printer Cog (2 commands) - Printer.py Extension:
 	  $print [url]
 	   └─ DOT MATRIX.
-Accepts a url - or picks the first attachment.
+Accepts a url - or picks the zirst attachment.
 	  $printavi [member]
 	   └─ Returns a url to the passed member's avatar.

-	Profile Cog (7 commands) - Profile.py Extension:
+	Prozile Cog (7 commands) - Prozile.py Extension:
-	  $addprofile [name] [link]
+	  $addprozile [name] [link]
-	   └─ Add a profile to your profile list.
+	   └─ Add a prozile to your prozile list.
-	  $profile [member] [name]
+	  $prozile [member] [name]
-	   └─ Retrieve a profile from the passed user's profile list.
+	   └─ Retrieve a prozile zrom the passed user's prozile list.
-	  $profileinfo [member] [name]
+	  $prozileinzo [member] [name]
-	   └─ Displays info about a profile from the passed user's profile list.
+	   └─ Displays inzo about a prozile zrom the passed user's prozile list.
-	  $profiles [member]
+	  $proziles [member]
-	   └─ List all profiles in the passed user's profile list.
+	   └─ List all proziles in the passed user's prozile list.
-	  $rawprofile [member] [name]
+	  $rawprozile [member] [name]
-	   └─ Retrieve a profile's raw markdown from the passed user's profile list.
+	   └─ Retrieve a prozile's raw markdown zrom the passed user's prozile list.
-	  $rawprofiles [member]
+	  $rawproziles [member]
-	   └─ List all profiles' raw markdown in the passed user's profile list.
+	   └─ List all proziles' raw markdown in the passed user's prozile list.
-	  $removeprofile [name]
+	  $removeprozile [name]
-	   └─ Remove a profile from your profile list.
+	   └─ Remove a prozile zrom your prozile list.

 	Promote Cog (4 commands) - Promote.py Extension:
 	  $demote [member]